tsuriga/csgo-gsi-qsguide/README.md

 To learn more about available configurations read up on [Endpoint Section Settings](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration#Endpoint_Section_Settings "Endpoint Section Settings").

 3. Install [Node.js Stable programming environment](https://nodejs.org/en/download/stable/ "Node.js Stable").
-It may work on the Mature version as well, I only tested the guide on Stable (v5.2 at the time of writing).
+The server may work on the Mature version (v4 at the time of writing) as well, I only tested the guide on Stable (v5.2 at the time of writing).

 4. Run the endpoint server and leave it running in the background.
 You can do this by opening up a shell (e.g. Command Prompt) and running this in the directory you copied the files to: `node quickstartguide.js`

 5. Start up CS:GO and play offline against bots.
 For easiest testing set `mp_maxrounds 2` in console once you load into a map.
-You can play casual or even competitive as well, it's just faster to see how the program works if you do it against bots.
-Note that the sample program I made doesn't work correctly in hostage or arms race maps (I assume).
+You can play online against other players just as well, it's just faster to see how the program works if you do it against bots.
+Note that the sample program I made doesn't work correctly on hostage or arms race maps (I assume).

 ## Payloads